vxlk/vrDROP/README.md

 # vrScene
-Can be used as a vr scene to a game engine.
+Can be used as a vr component to a game engine.
-Currently has very minimal ui support. needs tlc.
+Minimal ui support using dear imgui, both 2d and vr.